-The benefit for income taxes for the three months ended July 3, 1999 is 32% of the loss before provision for income taxes.
+The benefit for income taxes for the second quarter and first half of fiscal 2000 ended October 2, 1999 is 36.5% and 32.4% of the loss before provision for income taxes.
 This reflects the estimated rate at which income taxes would be recoverable if a loss tax return were filed.
-The loss before provision for income taxes is attributable to the In-Process research and development charge during the period of approximately \$89 million.
+The loss before provision for income taxes is attributable to the In-Process Research and Development charge during the period of approximately \$89 million and intangible asset amortization of \$21.1 million and \$25.3 million for the three and six months ended October 2, 1999, respectively.
 If this charge were not present, the Company would have taxable income and an income tax rate of approximately 36.5%.
-For the three month period ended June 27, 1998, the income tax rate was 32.5%.
+For the three month and six month periods ended September 26, 1998, the income tax rate was 32.5%.
 The principal reason for the increase from 32.5% to 36.5% is that there is less tax exempt and tax favored interest income in the current period (due to cash invested in the Vantis acquisition) than the same period last year.

-IN-PROCESS RESEARCH AND DEVELOPMENT CHARGE - METHODOLOGY
+IN-PROCESS RESEARCH AND DEVELOPMENT CHARGE--METHODOLOGY